Sitefinity/sitefinity-aspnetcore-mvc-samples/src/resource-package-foundation/README.md

 As a result, the new template is displayed in widget designer for this widget in the list with templates.

-When you create a new Dynamic module, list and details widget templates for this module are automatically created for this module in `Design > Widget Templates`.

 ## Recommendations for managing widget templates

 ### Modifying widget templates